powerpak/advanced-browser/README.md

 An Anki add-on that adds advanced features to the card browser.
 This add-on is licensed under GPLv3.

-@powerpak forked this to add some custom sort fields to the browser, like lecture numbers derived from tags; if you are looking for the original addon you should probably head over to [the original fork](https://github.com/hssm/advanced-browser).
+@powerpak forked this to add some custom sort fields to the browser, like lecture numbers derived from particularly named tags; if you don't need such things (probably not) you should head over to [the original fork](https://github.com/hssm/advanced-browser).

 The original add-on can also be [downloaded from AnkiWeb](https://ankiweb.net/shared/info/874215009).